benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 </pre>
 </FuncSignature>

 This method wraps the underlying `numba` optimised functions for aggregating and computing various mixed-use, land-use accessibility, and statistical measures.
 These are computed simultaneously for any required combinations of measures (and distances), which can have significant speed implications.
-Situations requiring only a single measure can instead make use of the simplified [`hill_diversity`](#hill-diversity), [`hill_branch_wt_diversity`](#hill-branch-wt-diversity), [`compute_accessibilities`](#compute-accessibilities), [`compute_stats_single`](#compute-stats-single), and [`compute_stats_multiple`](#compute-stats-multiple) methods.
+Situations requiring only a single measure can instead make use of the simplified [`@hill_diversity`](#hill-diversity), [`@hill_branch_wt_diversity`](#hill-branch-wt-diversity), [`@compute_accessibilities`](#compute-accessibilities), [`@compute_stats_single`](#compute-stats-single), and [`@compute_stats_multiple`](#compute-stats-multiple) methods.

-The data is aggregated and computed relative to the `Network Layer` nodes, which means that centrality, mixed-use, accessibility, and statistical aggregations are all generated from the same locations and can be correlated or otherwise compared.
-The outputs of the calculations are accordingly written to the same `Network_Layer.metrics` dictionary used for `Network_Layer` centrality methods, and will be categorised by the respective keys and parameters.
+The data is aggregated and computed over the street network relative to the `Network Layer` nodes, with the implication that mixed-use, accessibility, and statistical aggregations are generated from the same locations as for centrality computations, which can therefore be correlated or otherwise compared.
+The outputs of the calculations are written to the corresponding node indices in the same `Network_Layer.metrics` dictionary used for centrality methods, and will be categorised by the respective keys and parameters.

 For example, if `hill` and `shannon` mixed-use keys; `shops` and `factories` accessibility keys; and a `valuations` stats keys are computed at $800m$ and $1600m$, then the dictionary would assume the following structure: